 Florence Summer Program

-Open to all university students, the Florence Summer Program provides an interdisciplinary learning environment to study Architecture, Art, and Art History.
+Open to all university students, the Florence Summer Program provides an interdisciplinary learning environment to study Architecture, Italian, and Art History.
 You will spend two months broadly examining visual culture as a social, political, and aesthetic construct through an art history course and either an architecture or art studio.

 Collaborative in nature, the studios use drawing and design as a medium for exploration and visual experimentation, as you study the nuanced layers of history within the dynamic context of contemporary life.
 Work in studios extends into the streets of Florence and surrounding cities, allowing you to engage the full cultural landscape of contemporary Europe.
 The small size of the program allows you to work closely with professors in developing a body of work that is highly personalized, culminating in well-developed final projects.